best table tennis rackets in india for beginners and intermediate players swag swami article featured image

 Pimples In

-Obviously, the pimples are inward-facing, and the smooth side of the rubber is facing outwards.
-This is the most commonly used kind of rubber, also called the reverse rubber.
-Beginners and Intermediate players choose reverse rubbers as it gives them good control and variation of strokes.
+In this case, the pimples are inward-facing, and the smooth side of the rubber faces outward.
+This is the most commonly used type of rubber, often referred to as reverse rubber.
+Beginners and intermediate players opt for reverse rubbers as they provide good control and stroke variation.

 Sponge

-The sponge is sandwiched between the rubber and the blade.
-When building a customised racket, your blade, rubber and sponge combinations are interrelated.
+The sponge is situated between the rubber and the blade of the racket.
+When customizing your racket, the combination of blade, rubber, and sponge is interrelated.

 Handle

-There are about six types of handles from which you could choose.
+There are six types of handles available for you to choose from:

-This is under the category of Straight handles, preferred by European players.
-Round straight handles have a better balance between forehand and backhand with consistency.
+2. Round Straight Handle (RSH): This type of handle falls under the category of straight handles and is favored by European players.
+Round straight handles offer a better balance between forehand and backhand strokes, ensuring consistency in performance.

 Glue

-If you are building your paddle, you need a decent glue to stick the rubbers and sponge to the blade.
-Most importantly, do not use any super glue and ensure the glue is not highly volatile.
+When building your own paddle, you will need a decent glue to adhere the rubbers and sponge to the blade.
+It is important not to use super glue and to ensure that the glue is not highly volatile.

 How To Grip Your Racket/Grip Style